tohuwabohu/puppet-roundcube/README.md

 ##Usage

-To install Roundcube with all defaults simply use.
+To install Roundcube with all defaults simply use

 ```
 class { 'roundcube': ]